 Plan Your Visit

-If you are staying for one night or several, there are many ways to experience this part of the island.
+There are many ways to experience our high-altitude climate and unique landscape that you will not find anywhere else in Hawai'i.
 Whether you enjoy hiking, shopping for unique gifts and artwork or taking it easy, staying in Volcano Village has something for everyone.

 Weather: Temperatures and conditions can be unpredictable, so it is advisable to pack for cold and warm weather.
 Be sure to check the weather forecast and don't forget sturdy walking shoes or an umbrella.
 You might experience several seasons in one day.